 When any control unit requires service, it raises 'request in' to the channel.
-The next time 'select out' rises at any control unit requiring service and no I/O selection is being attempted by the channel ('address out' down), the control unit places the address of the I/O device on 'bus in,' and signals both 'address in' and 'operational in.'
+The next time 'select out' rises at any control unit requiring service and no I/O selection is being attempted by the channel ('address out' down), the control unit suppresses the propagation of 'select out', places the address of the I/O device on 'bus in', and signals both 'address in' and 'operational in'.
 When the channel recognizes the address, 'command out' is sent to the control unit, indicating proceed.
-After 'address in' drops, the channel responds by dropping 'command out.'
+After 'address in' drops, the channel responds by dropping 'command out'.

-If the service request is for data, the sequence proceeds as described for "Data Transfer."
-The controlunit-initiated selection for data transfer occurs in multiplex mode.
+If the service request is for data, the sequence proceeds as described in "Data Transfer."
+The control-unit-initiated sequence for data transfer occurs in byte-multiplex mode.

-If the service request is for status information, the sequence proceeds as defined for the status cycle in the ending procedure.
-See "Ending Procedure."
+If the service request is for status information, the sequence proceeds as described under "Ending Procedure and Asynchronous Status."